navinrathore/navinrathore.github.io/DL Create Jobs/DL_Create_Script.md

 4. PKs (see details)

     The Field must have all previous PKs prepended.
+    Note: Columns names may be tickquoted for mysql
     ```java
     If Constraint is 'PK',
         PKs = row.Column_Names + ","